There are 5 main steps to completing the OPT application and reporting process.

 3. Submit Your OPT Application to USCIS (Online or Through Mail)

 USCIS must receive your OPT application no later than 30 days after the "date issued" on your OPT I-20.
-USCIS will deny an application it it is received after this date.
+USCIS will deny an application if it is received more than 30 days after the OPT I-20 issue date.
+Contact ISSS for assistance if you will need a new I-20 with OPT recommendation prior to submitting your application to USCIS.

 You can choose whether to submit your documents online (Option 1) or by mail (Option 2).